 High Protein Vegan Ribs!

 I made a sietan and jackfruit based recipe that unbelievably resembles tender ribs on every level.
-The jackfruit really helps bring the ideal shreddable texture together and keep the moisture at an ideal level.
+The jackfruit really helps bring the ideal shreddable texture together and keep the moisture at a perfect level.

 what is sietan ?

-A high protein food made from vital wheat gluten with a chewy and stringy texture that resembles meat.
+A high protein food made from vital wheat gluten with a chewy and stringy texture that resembles meat (vegan steak anyone?).
 When mixed with jackfruit it delivers magical texture and flavor.
+The sietan ribs “dough” can be prepared in advance and refrigerated until ready to grill and slather with bbq sauce.

 what is jackfruit ?